Albertto-1/linear-regression/README.md

 ## Process

+Feel free to check the code fore more detail of the implementation in each step of the process.

 ### 1. Data analysis and transformation

 The process of analysing and transforming the data can be found in this [Google Colab notebook](https://colab.research.google.com/drive/1fFKCOdDQsuNb6ke2-zwIkS1005RHJMxL?usp=sharing).